Salix caprea ‘Lemoines Improved’

 In late October the abundant vigorous stems that are highly suitable for living struactures are clearly seen.

 These were coppiced immediately after flowering so bees could harvest the masses of pollen.

-Is it a plane or a UFO?
-Neither.
+Is it a plane, a bird, or a UFO?
+No!
 It's an early bee looking for pollen.